leviathan-organization/contract/core/README.md

 ```

 This will ensure that you are testing against the same bytecode that is deployed to
-mainnet and public testnets, and all PancakeSwap code will correctly interoperate with
+mainnet and public testnets, and all Leviathanswap code will correctly interoperate with
 your local deployment.

 ## Using solidity interfaces

-The PancakeSwap v3 interfaces are available for import into solidity smart contracts
+The Leviathanswap v3 interfaces are available for import into solidity smart contracts
 via the npm artifact `@leviathanswap/core`, e.g.:

 ```solidity